ShuhuaGao/bcn_rss/examples/readme.md

 # Examples

-There are three subfolders: *small* for demonstrative examples, and *ara* and *TLGL* for the two biological networks in benchmark studies.
+There are three subfolders: *small* for demonstrative examples, and *TLGL* for the biological network in benchmark studies.

 ## How to run